johnsonandjohnson/Bodiless-JS/packages/vital-editors/doc/PlainEditor.md

-# VitalDS Plain Text Editor Component
+# CanvasX Plain Text Editor Component

-The VitalDS Plain Text Editor consists of defining the placeholder, and setting it up to allow auto-superscripting, if necessary.
+The CanvasX Plain Text Editor consists of defining the placeholder, and setting it up to allow auto-superscripting, if necessary.

 ## Content Editor Details